t-lou/logic_hammer/README.md

-For reading long logic logically:
+# For reading long logic logically

 ```
 ((NOT clever) AND (stupid OR (silly silly silly)) AND (confused plus) AND hungry)
 ```

 ->

 ```